wavemotion-dave/ColecoDS/README.md

 * DSi XL/LL - don't bother... the XL/LL screen decay is slower and games look great on it.
 * DS-LITE/PHAT - sorry, just not enough CPU to handle blending mode.
 Games will still play fine as-is.

-To enable this new blend mode, when you pick your game use Y instead of A to select the game.
-I I've added it to the game loading instructions to remind you.
+To enable this new blend mode, pick your game and go into the "Game Options" sub-menu and turn it on.